-My new favorite ingredient is Gochujang, or Korean chili paste.
-This slightly spicy fermented concoction can be added to any sauce or marinade, offering a bit of heat and umami flavors that you won’t find in standard hot sauces.
+If you like spicy, like me, one of my favorite ingredients is Gochujang, or Korean chili paste.
+This fermented concoction can be added to any sauce or marinade, offering a bit of heat and umami flavors that you won’t find in standard hot sauces.
 Gochujang, for most of us, creates a unique taste and it is especially good on hot wings.

-In this recipe, these wings are prepared on the grill and brushed with my tantalizing Korean BBQ sauce, featuring Gochujang.
-The preparation is simple, but the first step is to get your hands on some Gochujang online or at a Korean grocery store.
-I hope you fall in love with Gochujang like I have and add it to some of your favorite recipes.
+My recipe is not as nearly as hot and I prepare these wings on the grill, and brush them with my tangy Korean BBQ sauce, including Gochujang.
+I hope you fall in love with Gochujang like I have, and add it to some of your favorite recipes.

 1/2 cup Gochujang